TKESuperDave/PayaServices/Merchant Application Gateway/Process.md

 - [**UploadCertificationIssueSupportingDocs**](/Merchant%20Application%20Gateway/Web%20Methods/Certification%20Methods/UploadCertificationSupportingDocs.md)

-  - **Description:  This method will upload a PDF as a byte array of the signed merchant bank change request as well as other supporting documents that need to be attached.
+  - **Description**:  This method will upload a PDF as a byte array of the signed merchant bank change request as well as other supporting documents that need to be attached.
 This method is used during interface testing and certification.
   - **Input**:
     - Paya Services Issue ID as Integer
     - Accepts a PDF document as a byte array